scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

-A flurry of wind surrounds up to 5 willing creatures.
+A flurry of wind surrounds up to 5 willing creatures in range you can see.
 Make a spellcasting roll, adding a terrible die for each creature targeted.
 On success creatures can move freely without taking opportunity attacks as the wind wards off foes.
 On crit the winds guide the creatures attacks, allowing them to reroll 1 die in their attack rolls for each crit in your spellcasting roll.

 The winds last for the duration, or until the creature is hit by an attack.